 Many companies that make Japanese rice cookers cut costs by doing some of their manufacturing in China.
 Both Zojirushi and Cuckoo have lower-priced models made in China in addition to their more expensive models made in Japan and Korea.
 (Our budget recommendation below is made in China.)
 Chinese-made models can have cheaper components, such as a thinner inner pot with a less durable nonstick coating.

 However, if you're on a tight budget, buying a Chinese-made Japanese rice cooker can be a good bet.
-They tend to produce excellent rice, although they may not last as long as a more expensive model (then again, they just might).
+They typically make great rice, although they may not last as long as a more expensive model.

 Note also that if you notice a price discrepancy among different sizes of the same models, the lower priced one may be made in China while the higher priced one is made in Japan.
 Zojirushi in particular has a few models like this, including our recommendation for the induction heating model below.
 Both models have an excellent build quality, so the one made in China might be a great deal if you're looking for the larger size (10 cups uncooked).